• Skip to primary navigation

 9. 8tracks

-• Selection: 8tracks Homepage comes with playlists specifically designed to be easy for the user to find what is most needed.
+• Selection: 8tracks Homepage comes with playlists specifically designed to make it easy for the user to find what is most needed.
 There are 2 million plus playlists to choose from!
 8tracks Plus allows for ad-free, unlimited listening

 • Downloads: You may use other apps and sites to help you download 8tracks songs but from the app itself you cannot download nor can you listen to the music offline, kind of a bummer